DS-100/su23/lecture/lec01.md

 # Lecture 1 – Introduction

-Presented by Bella and Dominic
+Presented by Bella Crouch and Dominic Liu

 Content by many dedicated Data 100 instructors at UC Berkeley.
 See our [Acknowledgments](../../acks) page.